OS2Forms/os2forms/modules/os2forms_digital_signature/README.md

 This module provides functionality for adding digital signature to the webform PDF submissions.

+To use this module, you must also have a signature server set up (https://github.com/MitID-Digital-Signature).
+The signature server consists of two parts.
+A frontend module (https://github.com/MitID-Digital-Signature/os2forms_dig_sig_server/) and a backend component (https://github.com/MitID-Digital-Signature/Signing-Server/).

 ## How does it work

 ### Activating Digital Signature